-What is a Project Administrator?
+What Is a Project Administrator?

-Primary Duties of a Project Administrator
+Main Duties & Responsibilities of a Project Administrator

 The duties that fall under the purview of a project administrator are diverse.
-They range from the mundane to critical tasks that are fundamental to the project’s success.
-A project administrator is typically asked to do the following:
+They range from mundane to critical tasks that are fundamental to the project’s success.
+A project management administrator is typically asked to do the following:

 - Make phone calls